What is a trust?

 What shall I do next?

-For advice of setting up a trust please get in touch with our expert wealth protection team at [email protected].
+For advice of setting up a trust please get in touch with our expert Wills, Trusts and Probate team at [email protected].